abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

 ![abcdesktop.io gimp is running](img/application-gimp-run.png)

-You have successfully installed GIMP and are running it as an abcdesktop.io container application.
+You have successfully built, registered, and launched GIMP as an abcdesktop.io container application.

 ## All other applications

 All abcdesktop.io applications are defined in an `applist.json` file.
 Refer to the complete [applist.json](https://raw.githubusercontent.com/abcdesktopio/oc.apps/main/applist.json) for reference.
-This file contains the descriptors used to build all default abcdesktop.io application images.
+This file contains the descriptors used to build all default abcdesktop.io application images and serves as a comprehensive reference for available fields and their values.

 ```